Exchequer: The Stuart period

-Through most of the 1600s, goldsmiths would deposit their reserve of treasure with the Exchequer, sanctioned by the government.
-Charles II "shut up" the Exchequer in 1672, forbidding payments from it, in what Walter Bagehot described as "one of those monstrous frauds... this monstrous robbery".
+In the aftermath of the Second Dutch War, between 1667 and 1672, the government attempted to raise funds through 'fiduciary Exchequer money orders', an early example of government-issued negotiable interest-bearing securities.
+The goldsmith bankers invested heavily but the government was unable to meet its obligations, leading to the 'Great Stop of the Exchequer' in 1672: Charles II "shut up" the Exchequer, forbidding payments from it, in what Walter Bagehot described as "one of those monstrous frauds... this monstrous robbery".
 This ruined the goldsmiths and the credit of the Stuart government, which would never recover it.
 In 1694, the credit of William III's government was so bad in London that it could not borrow, which led to the foundation of the Governor and Company of the Bank of England.